PBhachu/Peggy/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: Feature Request
-about: Suggest an idea for Pegger
+about: Suggest an idea for Peggy
 title: "[REQ]"
 labels: enhancement
 assignees: PBhachu